bleyerj/comet-fenicsx/intro/linear_elasticity/linear_elasticity.md

 ]
 ```

 Finally, a `LinearProblem` object is created based on the variational problem, the boundary conditions and a Function `u` in which we want to store the solution.
-We can also pass parameters to setup he solver type.
+We can also pass parameters to setup the solver type (here we use a direct LU factorization).
 Results are then stored in a ".pvd" format to be visualized using Paraview for instance.

 ```{code-cell}